MohamedSinanP/nalanda-library-management-system/README.md

 # Nalanda Library Management System

-Welcome to the **Nalanda Library Management System**, a full-stack library management system built as part of the backend developer task for **Heumn Interactive Private Limited**.
+a full-stack library management system project built to demonstrate backend and frontend skills

 This repository contains both the **backend (REST API)** and the **frontend (React + Redux)** for managing users, books, borrowing, and reporting.